-On the question of legality, the interpretation of laws pertaining to “informed consent” is evolving in the courts and it is now possible that a physician who withholds information about the availability of other treatment choices, such as chelation therapy, prior to performing vascular surgery (along with all other treatment modalities) could be found legally liable.
+On the question of legality, the interpretation of laws pertaining to “informed consent” is evolving in the courts and it is now possible that a physician who withholds information about the availability of other treatment choices, such as natural chelation therapy, prior to performing vascular surgery (along with all other treatment modalities) could be found legally liable.
 Withholding information about a different form of treatment may be tantamount to medical malpractice, if as a result, a patient is deprived of possible benefit.
-Thus, it is the doctors who refuse to recognize and inform their patients of chelation who are risking legal liability-not those chelating physicians who provide an innovative treatment which they feel to be the safest, the most effective and the least expensive for many of their patients.
+Thus, it is the doctors who refuse to recognize and inform their patients of natural chelation who are risking legal liability-not those chelating physicians who provide an innovative treatment which they feel to be the safest, the most effective and the least expensive for many of their patients.

 What proof do you have that it works?

-Integrative physicians with extensive experience in the use of chelation therapy observe dramatic improvement in the vast majority of their patients.
+Integrative physicians with extensive experience in the use of natural chelation therapy observe dramatic improvement in the vast majority of their patients.
 They see angina routinely relieved, patients who suffered searing chest pains when walking only a short distance, are frequently able to return to normal, productive living after undergoing chelation.
 Far more dramatic, but equally common, is seeing diabetic ulcers and gangrenous feet heal.
 Many individuals who had been told that their limbs would have to be amputated because of gangrene are thrilled to watch their feet heal with chelation, although some areas of dead tissue may have to be trimmed away surgically.
-The approximately 1,000 American physicians practicing chelation therapy have countless files to prove they are able to reverse serious cases of arterial disease.
+The approximately 1,000 American physicians practicing natural chelation therapy have countless files to prove they are able to reverse serious cases of arterial disease.
 Men and women often arrive at their offices near death with diseases caused by blocked arteries.
 Weeks or months later, they’re remarkably improved.
 There is a wealth of evidence from clinical experience that symptoms of reduced blood flow improve in more than 75 percent of patients treated.